If you find vskill useful, give it a star on GitHub→

 bash

-npx vskill blocklist
+npx vskill@latest blocklist

 vskill init